 A Letter from the Founder

-Welcome to the FIFTH annual Hudson Valley Bike Ride!
+Welcome to the SIXTH annual Hudson Valley Bike Ride!

 the first time.
-I have served of President of the Board of this great
+I served as President of the Board of this great

-agency for the past three years, but first started out over twenty years ago,
+agency from 2010 through 2013, but first started out over twenty years ago,

 as a volunteer at one of our programs serving at-risk youth.
 It has been